jeffbass/imagezmq/README.rst

     python test_1_send_images.py

 After a few seconds, a ``cv2.imshow()`` window should open and display a green square on a black background.
-Then it will display a red square on the same black background.
-The display will alternate every 2 seconds until you stop both programs by pressing Ctrl-C. It is normal to get a cascade of error messages when stopping the program with Ctrl-C. This simple test program has no try / except error trapping.
+There will be a yellow number in the green square that will increase (1, 2, ...) once per second until you stop both programs by pressing Ctrl-C. It is normal to get a cascade of error messages when stopping the program with Ctrl-C. This simple test program has no try / except error trapping.